kmkr/splendid-nudibranch/content.md

 Location Baa Atoll, The Maldives
 Tags fish 2018 lizardfish portrait
 Latin Saurida gracilis
-Description Lizardfish are frequent visitors of sandy or muddy areas, and sometimes lie partly buried on the sea floor.
+Description Lizardfish are frequent visitors of sandy or muddy areas and lie sometimes partly buried on the sea floor.

 2019-indo-DSC09757.jpg